Global existence and non-uniqueness for the Cauchy problem associated to 3D Navier-Stokes equations perturbed by transport noise: Introduction

 A \emph{probabilistically strong, analytically weak} solution to \eqref{eq:NS} is a stochastic process $u$, progressively measurable with respect to $\{\mathcal{F}_t\}_{t\geq 0}$, such that \eqref{eq:NS} holds true when integrated in time and space against a smooth, divergence free, compactly supported test function.
 Notice that the pressure $p$ is uniquely determined by $u$ and the relations (assuming each term makes sense at least as a distribution)

-Hereafter we denote $L^2_x := L^2(\T^3,\R^n)$, $n \in \N$ depending on the context.
-A similar convention will be in force for other spaces of functions on $\T^3$ considered in the following.
+Hereafter, for $p \in [1,\infty]$ we denote $L^p_x := L^p(\T^3,\R^n)$, $n \in \N$ depending on the context.
+A similar convention will be in force for other spaces of functions on $\T^3$ considered in the following, as the Sobolev spaces $W^{s,p}_x$, $s \in \R$, and $H^s_x := W^{s,2}_x$.
 Our goal is to prove global existence and non-uniqueness of probabilistically strong, analytically weak solutions to \eqref{eq:NS} emanating from any prescribed divergence-free initial condition $u_0 \in L^2_x$.
 In particular, we can prove the following:

 \begin{thm} Given any divergence-free $u_0 \in L^2_x$ almost surely and independent of the Brownian motions $\{B^k\}_{k \in I}$, there exist infinitely many probabilistically strong, analytically weak solutions of \eqref{eq:NS} of class $u \in L^p_{loc}([0,\infty), L^2_x) \cap L^2_{loc}([0,\infty), W^{1,1}_x) \cap C_{loc}([0,\infty), H^{-1}_x)$ for every {$p \in [1,4)$} almost surely with initial condition $u|_{t=0} = u_0$. \end{thm}